 Tatiana will soon be releasing a short course for homeschooling mothers and middle schoolers!
 It is a five-day questionnaire guide for preparing college-bound middle schoolers for high school.
 Sign up for her mailing list for release date!

-For more excellent tips on getting yourself organized, check out our friend Melanie Wilson of Homeschool Sanity Podcast’s episodes on organized homeschooling life.
+For more excellent tips on organization, check out our friend Melanie Wilson of Homeschool Sanity Podcast’s episodes on organized homeschooling life.

 - How to Get Your Homeschool High School Organized